Notice of Race and Sailing Instructions

 12 AREAS THAT ARE OBSTRUCTIONS

 Any vessel not racing shall be treated as an obstruction.
-Competitors are warned to beware of the obstacles and shallows that some courses may require navigation.
+Competitors are warned to beware that some course have obstacles and shallows that may require intricate navigation.

 13 B.C.
 FERRIES